 301 (Moved Permanently) – You’ll see this next to a URL in Screaming Frog when it’s been moved or deleted, and a redirect has been added pointing to its new destination.
 This redirect tells Google to pass the link juice from the old URL to the new one, and eventually replace the old URL with the new one in the index.

-302 (Found) – This is also known as a temporary redirect, which essentially says this page has been temporarily moved but could come back at a later date, so tells search engines to retain any link juice for that URL ONLY and not to the page being redirected to.
-This also means that the old URL will remain indexed in the search results.
-As you almost always want to pass the link juice on and change the page indexed, it’s wise to always ensure you are using 301 redirects and not any 302s throughout the site.
+302 (Found) – This is also known as a temporary redirect, which essentially says this page has been temporarily moved but could come back at a later date.
+In the past 302 redirects did not pass on link quality but Google has since confirmed that they now they do.
+However tests have since shown that this is not necessarily the case so it’s better to always ensure you are using 301 redirects and not any 302s throughout the site.

 404 (Not Found) – The page has not been found.
 It’s important to keep on track with any 404s you find in your crawl, and investigate where they are coming from.
 Sometimes the 404 can simply be caused by an incorrectly spelled URL on a link or nav item, or when a link exists to a deleted page somewhere on the site.